Huston Township, Centre County, Pennsylvania

-Huston Township is a township in Centre County, Pennsylvania, United States.
+Huston Township is a township which is located in Centre County, Pennsylvania.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.

 The population was 1,333 at the 2020 census.

 Geography

+Julian, a census designated place, is entirely in the township.
+The communities of Martha Furnace, Skytop, and Steel Hollow are also in the township.
+U.S. Alt 220 runs through the township along the communities of Julian, Steel Hollow, and Martha Furnace.
+Interstate 99 and U.S. Route 322 also briefly pass through the township along Skytop.